great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_update_data_docs_as_a_validation_action.rst

 Additional notes
 ----------------

-The ``UpdateDataDocsAction`` generates an HTML file for the latest validation result and updates the index page to link to the new file.
+The ``UpdateDataDocsAction`` generates an HTML file for the latest validation result and updates the index page to link to the new file, and re-renders expectation suite pages.
 It does not perform a full rebuild of Data Docs sites.
-This means that every time an existing Expectation Suite is edited (or a new Expectation Suite is created), you should run full Data Docs rebuild (via CLI's ``great_expectations docs build`` command or by calling ``context.build_data_docs()``) for the current state of that Expectation Suite to be reflected in Data Docs.
+This means that if you wish to render older Validation Results, you should run full Data Docs rebuild (via CLI's ``great_expectations docs build`` command or by calling ``context.build_data_docs()``).

 Additional resources